-- 1. During the first semester of the program and prior to attending Clinical Education I, students attend an orientation day at their assigned clinical education site.
-MRI Safe Practice Guidelines are reviewed by either the clinical instructor or through a computer program set up by the facility. - 2.
+- 1. During the first semester of the program and prior to attending Clinical Education I, students attend an orientation day at their assigned Clinical Education Site.
+MRI Safe Practice Guidelines are reviewed by either the Clinical Preceptor or through a computer program set up by the facility. - 2.
 The content of the MRI Safe Practice Guidelines covers at a minimum: - a.
 Definitions of Zones I-IV - b.
 Awareness of Magnet Activation 24 hours/7 days-week - c.
 Guidelines for entering Zone IV - i.
 Removal of all ferrous materials from personal self - ii.
-Non-entry of ferrous objects such as wheelchairs, carts, oxygen tanks, IV poles, etc. - d.
+Non-entry of ferrous objects such as wheelchairs, carts, oxygen tanks, IV poles - d.
 Adherence to MRI Signage - 3.
-At the end of the Clinical Education I and prior to their first rotation in MRI, the clinical coordinator requires students to complete an MRI Screening form-asking about metal implants, surgeries, tattoos, etc. The forms are taken by the Clinical Coordinator to each MRI department for review by an MRI Technologist. - 4.
+At the end of the Clinical Education I and prior to their first rotation in MRI, the Clinical Coordinator requires students to complete an MRI Screening form-asking about metal implants, surgeries, tattoos, etc. The forms are taken by the Clinical Coordinator to each MRI department for review by an MRI Technologist. - 4.
 If a student has answered yes to any portion of the assessment, the MRI Technologist will advise them on their ability to enter Zone III and IV.
 If a student answers yes to having possible or known metallic objects in their eye(s), the student has the option of obtaining an order from their physician for radiographic screening of the orbits.
 If the student chooses not to do this, they must stay out of Zone IV. - 5.
 At the start of their MRI rotation, students are informed they may be screened again by the MRI technologist and advised as needed. - 6.
 A second MRI rotation occurs in the fall of the second year.
 The original form is reviewed again by the student and any changes are documented if applicable.
 The student is required to sign and date the form again. - 7.
-A video on MRI Safety has been shown to students on campus.
+A video on MRI Safety will be shown to students on campus prior to attending their first clinical rotation.

-Policy: 2020
+Policy: 2020 Rev. 2022